jnv/talks/slides.md

 ## 2016

-> ...people working on Jest moved on to other projects within Facebook.
+> …people working on Jest moved on to other projects within Facebook.
 >
 > As engineers added more and more tests though, we noticed the performance of Jest wasn't going to scale.